lsst-dm/dmtn-220/index.rst

 -----------------------------

 We don't currently have any way to provide data ID sets in bulk to `QuantumGraph` generation that correspond to intermediate or output datasets.
-That isn't seen as a significant limitation - in all cases at present, the output data IDs are either a direct or dimension-driven mapping from the exclusion list (e.g. ``exposure`` or ``visit`` dimensions), derived directly from what is possible given input collections, or are skymap tracts for which the number per workflow is limited by other constraints to be small enough to easily fit in the query expression.
+That isn't seen as a significant limitation - in all cases at present, the output data IDs are either a direct or dimension-driven mapping from the exclusion list (e.g. ``exposure`` or ``visit`` dimensions constrained by ``raw`` existence), derived directly from what is possible given input collections, or are skymap tracts for which the number per workflow is limited by other constraints to be small enough to easily fit in the query expression.

 `PipelineTask` code may already perform filtering of input datasets, during either  `QuantumGraph` generation or execution.
 In both cases, the task's configuration and the fully-expanded data IDs are available to the filtering algorithm, and during execution datasets may of course be loaded and used to drive the filtering as well.